-When you think of massive mountains, you might imagine Mount Everest or Kilimanjaro.
-But if you're looking for the largest mountain range on Earth, you'd need to check out the mid-ocean ridge, which the National Ocean Service reports stretches for 40,389 miles with 90 percent of it under the sea.
+Mount Everest or Kilimanjaro are likely the massive mountains you know by name.
+But if you're looking for the longest mountain range on Earth, you'd need to check out the mid-ocean ridge, which the National Ocean Service reports stretches for 40,389 miles, with 90 percent of it under the sea.

 #1489: "Take Me Out to the Ballgame" was written in 1908 by Jack Norworth and Albert Von Tilzer, both of whom had never been to a baseball game.

-"Take Me Out to the Ballgame" is a beloved part of baseball culture, but it turns out that it was written by two men who had never even been to a game.
-"On the 2nd of May, 1908, the United States Copyright Office received two copies of a new song titled 'Take Me Out to the Ball Game,'" according to the Library of Congress.
-Lyricist Jack Norworth "maintained that he had never attended a professional baseball game before penning those sixteen lines, which were set to music by songwriter and publisher Albert von Tilzer (1878-1956), who also had never seen a baseball game."
+"Take Me Out to the Ballgame" is a beloved part of baseball culture, but it was written by two men who had never even been to a game.
+The Library of Congress states that the United States Copyright Office received two copies of the song "Take Me Out to the Ball Game" on May 2, 1908.
+The site goes on to say that lyricist Jack Norworth "maintained that he had never attended a professional baseball game before penning those 16 lines, which were set to music by songwriter and publisher Albert Von Tilzer (1878-1956), who also had never seen a baseball game."